Do You Need a PMO or a TMO?

 - Finally, a TMO facilitates the emergence of new “things”

-And if I had to summarize what a TMO is, I would say that a TMO is a sort of farmer who “prepares the ground, plant seeds, then weeds, hoes, and waters the corn, and waits until it is ripe”.
+And if I had to summarize what a TMO is, I would say that a TMO is a sort of farmer who “prepares the ground, plant seeds, then weeds, hoes, and waters the corn, waits until it is ripe, and then very rapidly harvests”.

 Do you agree?
 Your contributions to this important question are welcomed here.
 Thank you.